Pricing and Profit

 • Compare bundle margin against standalone margin

-• Test bundle payout on the actual sales channel
+• Test the bundle payout on the actual sales channel